mtarek-dev/Quantum-Computing/README.md

 ---

-*This project was developed for QCIC 766 - Research Project course, QCIC 766 Research Project, Professional Master in Quantum Computing and Quantum Information, demonstrating the application of quantum algorithms to NP-complete problems.*
+*This project was developed for QCIC 766 - Research Project course, Professional Master in Quantum Computing and Quantum Information, demonstrating the application of quantum algorithms to NP-complete problems.*